Azure-Samples/ms-identity-java-spring-tutorial/3-Authorization-II/3-App-CallAPI/README.md

 ---
 page_type: sample
-name: Enable your Java Spring Boot daemon to sign in users with Azure Active Directory and call a protected Web api
+name: Enable your Java Spring Boot daemon tp call a protected Web API with its own identity
-description: Enable your Java Spring Boot daemon to sign in users in your Azure AD tenant and call a Web api protected with Spring Security and Microsoft Identity Platform
+description: Enable your Java Spring Boot daemon tp call a protected Web API with its own identity
 languages:
  - java
 products: